 Each person that visits the marketplace sees a completely different version of the homepage.
 Why?
 The leading business personalises each and every one.

 Content personalisation helps retail companies to increase conversions and drive revenue.

 In fact, a recent study from Evergage has found that 98% of eCommerce marketers believe that personalisation impacts customer relationships – with nearly 75% suggesting it has a strong or extreme impact on advancing these relationships.

-Using behavioral data, you can create eCommerce personalization strategies on your website.
+Using behavioural data, you can create ecommerce personalisation strategies on your website.